Carter W. Scott

 CARTER W. SCOTT was born and raised in Columbia, South Carolina.
 He is a graduate of Dartmouth College and the Florida State University College of Law.

 Mr. Scott earned a Bachelor of Arts degree in Government from Dartmouth College.
-While at Dartmouth, Mr. Scott played middle linebacker on their NCAA Division I-AA football team, served as a member of the college’s Honor Council (Committee on Standards), and served as an editor of the Dartmouth College Law Journal.
+While at Dartmouth, Mr. Scott played middle linebacker on their NCAA Division I-AA Ivy League football team, served as a member of the college’s Honor Council (Committee on Standards), and served as an editor of the Dartmouth College Law Journal.

 Mr. Scott is actively involved as an Eagle member of Florida Justice Association, and currently serves as President-elect for its Young Lawyer Division.
 Mr. Scott also serves on the Board of Directors for the Tallahassee Bar Association, Young Lawyers Section, and is a member of The Florida Bar, the American Association for Justice, the Capital City Justice Association, and the Dartmouth Lawyers Association.

 - For his commitment to pro bono work in law school, the College of Law recognized Mr. Scott with the Distinguished Pro Bono Services Award.

 Our Fee Promise:

 No Recovery?
 No Fee.